 If you have not made arrangements for childbirth classes, now is the time.
 Remember that you want to have them completed by the time you have finished 37 weeks.
-Talk with your healthcare provider about organizations that offer this type of classes.
+Talk with your healthcare provider about organizations that offer these classes.
 If you are a single mom, you may want to ask a friend, family member, or doula to be your partner, or you might attend a special class designed for single women.

-We have provided links to some of the national organizations that provide childbirth classes–check them out to see what is offered in your area.
+We have provided links to some of the national organizations that provide childbirth classes.
+Check them out to see what is offered in your area.

 Tips for making your pregnancy better: